Fheuef/MouseTrail/README.md

 ### Incoming changes
 - Better design with CSS changes
-- Other apis utilities (js fetch)
+- Other versions and interactions
-- Better drawing part with the possibility to download (using p5.js)
+- A game based on that